-Companies such as Nestles Foods, Patterson Dental, Valmont Electric, Roadway Packaging, Dillard's, Albertson's, Williamson-Dickie, General Motors, Riddell, Coors, Coca-Cola Enterprises, Valeo, Galderma and Mrs Bairds operate manufacturing and distribution facilities in Fort Worth.
-Since 1993, Nokia, Zenith, and Haggar Clothing have constructed and are now operating distribution centers in the City.
-In 1997 Federal Express completed construction of a new package sorting hub at Fort Worth's Alliance Airport, adding over 850 jobs to the local economy.
+Companies such as Nestle Foods, Patterson Dental, Valmont Electric, Roadway Packaging, Dillard's, Albertson's, Williamson-Dickie, General Motors, Riddell, Coors, Coca-Cola Enterprises, Galderma and Mrs Bairds operate manufacturing and distribution facilities in Fort Worth.
+Since 1993, Nokia, Zenith, Con Agra and Haggar Clothing have constructed and are now operating distribution centers in the City.
+In 1997, Federal Express completed construction of a new package sorting hub at Fort Worth's Alliance Airport, adding over 850 jobs to the local economy.
 Additionally, J.C.
 Penney's built a 400,000 square foot distribution center, representing a \$140 million investment that employs over 500.
-Mother Parkers Tea and Coffee, a Canadian company, opened its first U.S. manufacturing facility in Fort Worth in 2000.
+Mother Parker's Tea and Coffee, a Canadian company, opened its first U.S. manufacturing facility in Fort Worth in 2000.

-The availability of a skilled labor force has made Fort Worth an attractive city for manufacturers of high-tech products.
+The availability of a skilled labor force has made Fort Worth an attractive city for both manufacturers and back office operations.
 In April of 1995, Motorola began operations in a new 300,000 square foot manufacturing facility for its new Global Paging Infrastructure Division ("GPID").
-This division joins the company's expanding cellular operations on Motorola's 100-acre campus.
 Nokia, manufacturer of cellular phones, is operating its \$57 million manufacturing facility which employs over 1,100 persons.
 This facility is one of the world's largest cellular manufacturing plant and produces approximately 1 million telephones every nine days.
+Country Wide Financial, which opened a facility in the Motorola campus, employs over 1,000 employees at its back office and call center operation.
+Finally, CUNA Mutual Group recently announced plans to open a customer service center in Fort Worth which will ultimately employ over 500 individuals.
+Representatives from CUNA cited the available labor force as its number one driver in selecting Fort Worth as its state of the art facility.